 Vision of South Central Regional Medical Center: By providing excellent care and service, we will become the healthcare provider of choice.

-In compliance with CMS and CDC regulations, SCRMC Requires All Patients and Visitors are Encouraged to Wear Face Masks.
+In compliance with CMS and CDC regulations, SCRMC encourages all Patients and Visitors to Wear Face Masks.
 If transmission levels are high (red), employees are required to wear masks.
 If transmission levels are low (green), employees are encouraged to wear masks.

-Labor and Delivery Unit: Patients in the Labor and Delivery Unit will be allowed to have two support persons the room.
-Newborn babies remaining in the room with mothers may make it necessary to limit visiting on the Obstetrical floor.
+Labor and Delivery Unit: Patients in the Labor and Delivery Unit will be allowed to have two support adults in the room.
+Newborn babies remaining in the room with mothers may make it necessary to limit visiting in the Labor and Delivery area.
+Children will be able to visit patients following delivery and arrival to the Obstetrical floor.

 Emergency Department: